Do you want to have a challenge for the next 30 days and feel fitter than ever? Join me in the 30-day plank challenge for beginners!

 The thing I like about planks is that it’s a full-body workout with quite a high intensity.
 I don’t know about you, but everything is burning when I hold my plank – gluten, belly, biceps, triceps, torso, butt, yes – everything.

-While planking probably won’t give you an instant six pack, it is a great core workout that will make you get fit.
+While planking probably won’t give you instant six-pack abs, it is a great core workout routine that will make you get fit.
+Your abs will get toned, and it’s one of the best total body workouts.

 Of course, there are more general benefits of being fit and having a healthy body.
 Including: